scizor666/demo-shop-css/README.md

 # educational HTML-CSS project

-This project is alsmost completely scracthed out from https://github.com/scizor666/demo-shop
+This project is almost completely scratched out from https://github.com/scizor666/demo-shop

 To compile css from scss using in-built utils you must have the following tools installed:
 * ruby
 * sass gem
-* sass-globbing gem

 the command ./bin/sass2css from the project root wil do the trick.